Courses in Accounting

 This course will provide an introduction to management accounting.
 Emphasis will be on how managers use externally reported and internal financial information in the decision making process.
 Topics include product costing, activity based costing, variable costing, job order costing, budgeting, cost-volume-profit relationships, and performance measurements and evaluation.
 Prerequisite(s): B ACC 211.
 Offered spring semester only.

 B ACC 311 Financial Accounting Theory I (3)

-The first of a two-course sequence in intermediate-level financial accounting, which provides in-depth study of the accounting cycle, conceptual framework of accounting, valuation of balance sheet accounts, recognition of revenue and matching expenses, and the reporting of the financial condition, operating results, and cash flows of an entity.
-This course builds on the framework provided by introductory courses in financial accounting and enables students to make decisions in the areas of income determination and asset management.
+The first of a two-course sequence in intermediate-level financial accounting, which provides in-depth understanding of US Generally Accepted Accounting Principles.
+Topical coverage includes an introduction to basic accounting theory, study of the accounting cycle, conceptual framework of accounting, valuation of balance sheet accounts, recognition of revenue and matching expenses, and the reporting of the financial condition, operating results, and cash flows of an entity.
+This course builds on the framework provided by introductory courses in financial accounting and enables students to develop the ability to prepare, analyze and interpret corporate financial statements.
 Prerequisite(s): B ACC 211.

 B ACC 312 Financial Accounting Theory II (3)

 Continues the in-depth examination (begun in B ACC 311) of the US Generally Accepted Accounting Principles guiding the preparation of corporate financial statements.
 The topics addressed include special topics in accounting for Stockholder's Equity, the calculation and disclosure of earnings per share, investments, revenue recognition issues, accounting for income taxes, pensions, leases, and the accounting for and disclosure of accounting changes.
 Prerequisite(s): B ACC 311.